sannae/djangocrm/README.md

 ### :pushpin: TO DO
 - [ ] Fix the problem with deleting the user's profile pic in the user profile page
-- [ ] Fix the DateTime format in the order filter in the Customer page
+- [ ] Fix the DateTime format (European?) in the order filter in the Customer page
 - [x] Solve the NavBar authorization problem, depending on the user's Groups
 - [ ] Fix the Update_order view with OrderFormSet instead of Form
 - [ ] Keep the CreateCustomer button on the dashboard, or restrict the customer's creation permission to admin?